martinboers/plcnext-book/src/ch01-05-hello-again-world.md

 ### Accessing PLC I/O

-After writing their first program, one of the first questions most PLCnext Control programmers ask is: How can an application read and write inputs and outputs from/to the I/O modules attached to the PLC?
+After writing their first program, one of the first questions most PLCnext Control programmers ask is: How can an application read and write inputs and outputs from/to the I/O modules attached to the PLCnext Control device?

 Before you learn how to do this, you must learn about the *PLCnext runtime*.
 But first, you should know about some basic features of the operating system that runs on every PLCnext Control device.